Bobbi Trout

 Evelyn "Bobbi" Trout (January 7, 1906 – January 24, 2003) was an early American aviator and endurance flying record holder.
 Trout began her aviation career at the age of 16; however, her first solo flight and solo certificate was not until April 30, 1928.
 In the spring of 1928, Trout’s mother bought her an International K-6 biplane.
 Trout received her pilot's identification card from the United States Department of Commerce on September 1, 1928.
 She was the second woman to break the non-refueling endurance record for women when she flew 12 hours straight from California in 1929.
 The record was previously held by Viola Gentry and was the first record where Fédération Aéronautique Internationale (FAI) rules of endurance were revised stating endurance records had to be broken by a full hour.
 Trout also participated in the Women's Air Derby of 1929, which was dubbed the Powder Puff Derby.
 In 2001, she was recognized as the only living participant in the first Women's Air Derby of 1929.
-Evelyn got her nickname “Bobbi” when she copied the hairstyle of 1928 actress Irene Castle which was a short “bob” haircut.
+Evelyn got her nickname "Bobbi" when she copied the hairstyle of the famous dancer Irene Castle, which was a short "bob" haircut.